Last updated: 23 August 2021

 Caleb and Brown Pty Ltd (we, us, and our) understand that your privacy is paramount, and are committed to protecting your privacy.

 When we refer to personal information, we mean information or an opinion about an individual, or an individual who is reasonably identifiable, whether true or not and whether recorded in material form or not.

-When we refer to“personal data” or personal information, we mean information about you as an identified or identifiable person.
-The kinds of personal information that we collect and hold depend on your dealings with us.
+The kinds of personal information that we collect and hold about you depends on your dealings with us.
 Examples of personal information we collect and hold include:

 We may also collect other personal information we consider is reasonably necessary for one or more of our functions and activities such as personal information that we request from you or that you or a third party provide to us, and which we are authorised or required by law to collect.